kaslusimoes/MSc-Thesis/source/50_conclusion.md

 ## Discussion of the results

 In the first model we tried to be as faithful as possible to the results obtained from the maximum entropy agents model.
+This model takes an entropic inference model of what a learning procedure of a social agent should be and extrapolates it to a society of agents.

 We completed a mean field approximation, but not without some compromises to the model.
 We found a phase transition between an ordered phase and a disordered one, representing two different states the society of agents could be.

 The phases can be characterized by the product $\gamma \times \beta\nu$, with higher $\gamma$ and higher $\beta\nu$ being the consensus society (the one with non-zero magnetization).

+\newpage

 Now, in light of the results obtained, we can better interpret the parameters: